List of X characters: Akira Ijyūin

-Akira Ijyūin (伊集院 玲, Ijūin Akira), the former treasurer of the elementary level student board of Clamp Academy, is currently working for Imonoyama Nokoru (presumably as an accountant, and possibly his personal chef on the side).
+Akira Ijyūin (伊集院 玲, Ijūin Akira), the former treasurer of the elementary level student board of Clamp Academy, is currently working for Nokoru Imonoyama (presumably as an accountant, and possibly his personal chef on the side).
 Strangely enough, Akira has two mothers, who are later revealed to be sisters.
 Also, Akira is secretly the infamous thief 20 Mensō ("20 Faces").
 He's married to his childhood sweetheart, Utako.
 Akira does not appear in the anime.

 Keiichi Segawa

 Kamui's classmate in CLAMP Academy after Kamui transfers, Keiichi Segawa (瀬川 景一, Segawa Keiichi) is a boy who enthusiastically tries to become friends with Kamui.
 Despite the fact he is often seen with a cheerful smile, he dislikes earthquakes greatly as his father was killed in the earthquake that resulted with the spirit barrier at Nakano was destroyed.
 Keiichi first appears in volume 11 of the manga.